FlynnVIN10/Council/LOCAL_SETUP.md

 **Note**: Uses direct LiteLLM calls to Ollama for reliable performance on CPU (bypasses CrewAI integration issues).

+**The Curator Agent**: The council begins with the Curator — a fast assistant who greets, clarifies queries, and hands off to the full council for deep deliberation.
+This makes interactions feel more responsive and conversational.

 ## Performance Expectations on 2018 MacBook Pro (CPU-only)

 - **First council run: 2–5 minutes**